 Psychiatric Survivors of Ottawa (PSO) is a community of peers and their families using individuals’ lived experiences with the mental health system to support one another in moving towards their full potential.
 PSO offers peer and family peer support, public education, volunteer opportunities, connections to other community services – and much more – to people experiencing mental health challenges and their families.

-The Recovery Academy The Academy delivers courses designed to help individuals suffering from mental health and addictions become experts in their own self care.
+Recovery Academy The Academy delivers courses designed to help individuals suffering from mental health and addictions become experts in their own self care.
 Family members are encouraged to attend.

-Royal Ottawa Mental Health Centre The ROMHC (The Royal) is one of Canada’s foremost mental health care and academic health science centres.
+The Royal Ottawa Mental Health Centre The ROMHC (The Royal) is one of Canada’s foremost mental health care and academic health science centres.
 The Royal combines the delivery of specialized mental health care, advocacy, research, and education to transform the lives of people with complex and treatment-resistant mental illness.

-The Walk-In Counselling Clinic provides counselling services to individuals, couples, and families.
+Walk-In Counselling Clinic provides counselling services to individuals, couples, and families.
 Sessions are free and open to all Ontario residents within the greater Champlain Region, without appointment.
 Professional counsellors assist with issues such as anxiety, relationships, mental health concerns, alcohol and drug use, anger management, trauma, family conflict, personal or job-related stress, and parenting.

 Western Ottawa Community Resource Centre (WOCRC) is a not-for-profit organization that provides individuals and families with, and connects them to, community, social, and health services in the Goulbourn, Kanata, and West Carleton areas.
 It is one of the 13 members of the Coalition of Community Health and Resource Centres of Ottawa (CHRC).
 Click here to find the centre closest to you.